-If you do, you may recall that Jon and I took an extended weekend trip to Boston a couple of weeks ago.
-Other than passing through back in 2009, neither of us had been there, but both wanted to.
+If you do, you may recall that I took an extended weekend trip to Boston a couple of weeks ago.
+Other than passing through back in 2009, I had never been there, but wanted to.
 The timing was fortuitous – we had some vouchers for tickets on United that were expiring, and our good friends just moved to a town just outside of Boston.

 So, we flew up early one Friday morning and our girlfriend Jill met us at the airport and whisked us into downtown Boston.
 We parked (good God, y’all, $35 to park a car for a few hours?
 Really?) and then walked around Boston’s North End.
 The North End is home to Quincy Market, the harbor (or is it wharf?), the Paul Revere monument and Old North Church, and maybe best of all – Little Italy.

 As research, we stopped and loaded up on goodies from two competing bakeries – Mike’s and Modern.

 Mike’s Pastry was a little larger, had far more employees, more product, more variety.
 I can’t even tell you how many types of cannoli they had, but it was a BUNCH.
 I bought several, as well as a huge slab of cheesecake, and a Lobster Tail (a delicacy I must re-invent) – anyone got a recipe?
 I was very impressed with their cannoli cream (I think the same cream was in the Lobster Tail), and the cheesecake was ALMOST as good as my own recipe.
 However, hands down the winner of the buy was the hazelnut Florentine.
 Oh gosh.
 Definitely worth the pittance I paid for it.